 Swimming is being taught as part of the PE curriculum which means we aim to teach more than just the physical skills involved with swimming, like with all PE activities.
-In order for us to include swimming as part of our PE program we ask for a contribution towards the cost of maintaining the pool and hiring specialist coaches to run the sessions, without the support from the contribution the program will have limited success.
+In order for us to include swimming as part of our PE program we ask for a contribution towards the cost of hiring the pool and specialist coaches to run the sessions, without the support from the contribution the program will have limited success.

 Develop Fundamental movement skills – flexibility, strength, technique, control, balance and coordination.
 With regular practice of these skills we continually strive to improve our fitness.
 By improving our fundamental skills, we can apply these to any sport.